Verification of Medical Devices

 You have the feeling that the existing or planned tests are sufficient, but you lack the evidence?

-And what is the difference between product Verification and design Verification?
+And what is the difference between Medical Device Verification and design Verification?

 qtec as your partner

 Almost all manufacturers have difficulties in defining "appropriate statistical methods with justification

 for the sample size".
 Why are statistical methods needed at all?

 Here one can distinguish two main cases:

 - Statistical methods are needed to define justifiable sample sizes.